OI-wiki/i18n/docs/string/trie.md

 ### Search strings

-The most basic application of the trie - to find whether a string appeared in the "dictionary".
+The most basic application of the trie is to find whether a string appeared in the "dictionary".

 ???+note "[So he started the wrong roll call](https://www.luogu.com.cn/problem/P2580) (original link in Chinese)"
-    There are $n$ name strings, and we need to perform a roll call for $m$ times.
-Each time we need to answer one of "Name does not exist", "This name is clicked for the first time", or "This name has already been clicked".
+    There are $n$ name strings, and we need to perform roll calls for $m$ times.
+Each time we need to answer one of "Name does not exist", "This name is called for the first time", or "This name has already been called".

     $1\le n\le 10^4$, $1\le m\le 10^5$, and the length of all strings does not exceed $50$ .